Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Preliminaries

 \subsubsection{Broken lines}

-We recall the notion of the broken line, which will be important in studying the mirror of the compactification $Y$ of a Looijenga pair $(Y,D)$ in Section \ref{subsec:LGmirrorY}.
+We recall the notion of the broken line, which will be important in studying the mirror of a Looijenga pair $(Y,D)$ in Section \ref{subsec:LGmirrorY}.
+Let $\bar{Y}$ be a projective toric surface.
 Recall that there is a natural short exact sequence from toric geometry where $r(t_i)=m_i$ and $K_{\Sigma}=\mbox{Ker}(r)$.